JumongEric/Final-Assessment-1/README.md

 # Final-Assessment-1
-This is the final assessment
+This is the final assessment.
 So, we can get started